 According to the Intergovernmental Panel on Climate Change, 37% of global ice-free land is used as pasture for farming animals.

 Cultivated meat production could use up to 95% less land than farming animals, and plant-based meat can use up to 99% less land.
 These sustainable proteins can free up space to restore habitats, and to use more nature-friendly methods of farming.

-For our oceans, plant-based and cultivated seafood avoid marine pollution and let populations recover from overfishing.
+With 37% of EU marine habitats already endangered, plant-based and cultivated seafood avoid marine pollution and let populations recover from overfishing.

 Public health risks